So, What Exactly Are Small Modular Nuclear Reactors?

 What’s the problem with nuclear energy?
-At a time when lawmakers are scratching their heads over how to decarbonize national energy systems, nuclear is sitting on a technology that is low-carbon, mature and, despite the odd meltdown, relatively safe.
+At a time when lawmakers are scratching their heads over how to decarbonize national energy systems, nuclear is a technology that is low-carbon, mature and, despite the odd meltdown, relatively safe.

-Yet across North America and Europe, nuclear can’t seem to get a look-in.
+Yet across North America and Europe, nuclear can’t seem to get a foothold.
 More than half of the 48 new reactors that the World Nuclear Association (WNA) lists as being built worldwide are in just four countries: China, India, the United Arab Emirates and Russia.
 China alone accounts for a quarter of the total.

-Meanwhile in the U.S., the world’s top generator of nuclear power, only two new reactors are currently under construction — and Southern Company’s Plant Vogtle expansion is massively overdue and over budget.
+Meanwhile, in the U.S., the world’s top generator of nuclear power, only two new reactors are currently under construction — and Southern Company’s Plant Vogtle expansion is massively overdue and over-budget.

 It’s the same story in France, which has a higher proportion of nuclear energy on the grid than any other country in the world.
 French developer EDF was hoping for its sole new-build project to go live last year, along with another reactor it is building in Finland.
-It failed with both.
+It failed to meet both targets.

 Nuclear construction cost and schedule overruns are causing the sector to fall from grace in these formerly hospitable markets.
 And the business case for reactors is increasingly shaky in places where the grid is moving to a more digital, distributed and renewable model.

 To stay relevant in regions such as Europe and North America, the nuclear industry knows it needs a new plan.
-It’s betting on a sleeker, sexier kind of nuclear technology: the small modular reactor, or SMR.
+It’s betting on a sleeker, more appealing kind of nuclear technology: the small modular reactor, or SMR.

 SM... what?

-Whereas the world’s largest traditional nuclear reactors have topped 1.6 gigawatts of generating capacity per unit, the Vienna-based International Atomic Energy Agency (IAEA) defines ‘small’ as anything delivering up to 300 megawatts.
+Whereas the world’s largest traditional nuclear reactors have topped 1.6 gigawatts of generating capacity per unit, the Vienna-based International Atomic Energy Agency (IAEA) defines the "small" category as anything delivering up to 300 megawatts.

-Confusingly, the IAEA has also used SMR as an acronym for ‘small and medium reactors,’ which encompasses units of up to 700 megawatts.
-But today, the term ‘SMR’ is usually reserved for small reactors that are designed for factory-style serial production (hence ‘modular’).
+Confusingly, the IAEA has also used SMR as an acronym for "small and medium reactors," which encompasses units of up to 700 megawatts.
+But today, the term "SMR" is usually reserved for small reactors that are designed for factory-style serial production (hence the term "modular").

-To round off the SMR nomenclature class, there are also fun-sized units called very small modular reactors, or vSMRs, of up to 15 megawatts, and micro modular reactors, or MMRs, of up to 10 megawatts.
+To round off the SMR nomenclature class, there are also fun-sized units called "very small modular reactors," or VSMRs, of up to 15 megawatts, and micro modular reactors, or MMRs, of up to 10 megawatts.

-Teeny reactors have been around for almost as long as the nuclear industry itself and are still to be found in places such as naval vessel engine rooms and research establishments.
+Teeny reactors have been around for almost as long as the nuclear industry itself and are still found in places such as naval vessel engine rooms and research facilities.

-Today’s SMR developers are hoping to build on the experience gained with such units to create a new class of nuclear technology that can operate safely in a range of power market environments and be mass produced to reduce unit costs and installation times.
+Today’s SMR developers are hoping to build on the experience gained with such units to create a new class of nuclear technology that can operate safely in a range of power market environments and be mass-produced to reduce unit costs and installation times.
 While smaller reactors may miss out on the economies of scale that could theoretically be gained from building big nuclear plants, SMR proponents say that a factory approach to manufacturing could help the sector cut costs and remain competitive as renewables come down in price.

 Although the exact level of cost reduction is subject to speculation, one 2017 study suggested a factory-produced pressurized water SMR might be between 15 percent and 40 percent cheaper than a traditional plant scaled to provide the same electrical output.

-Oregon-based NuScale Power, one of the frontrunners in SMR development, estimates it could build its first plant, with a dozen 50-megawatt reactors totaling a net 684 megawatts of electrical power, for $3 billion.
+Oregon-based NuScale Power, one of the front-runners in SMR development, estimates it could build its first plant, with a dozen 50-megawatt reactors totaling a net 684 megawatts of electrical power, for $3 billion.

-That’s roughly 20 percent cheaper on an installed per-megawatt basis than the $14 billion quoted to the Georgia Public Service Commission in 2014 for the two 1.25-gigawatt units now under construction at the Vogtle plant in the U.S. (Vogtle’s costs are now around $28 billion.)
+That’s roughly 20 percent cheaper on an installed per-megawatt basis than the $14 billion quoted to the Georgia Public Service Commission in 2014 for the two 1.25-gigawatt units now under construction at the Vogtle plant located near Waynesboro in that state.
+(Vogtle’s costs have now ballooned to around $28 billion.)

 Alongside theoretically cheaper construction, the size of SMRs means they could potentially be deployed in many situations where it wouldn’t make sense to have a full-scale nuclear plant.
-They can also in theory be designed to incorporate the latest safety features, allowing them to be placed in brownfield sites or otherwise close to habitation.
-Advocates see them being used to power remote towns, desalination plants, mines and so on.
+They can also in theory be designed to incorporate the latest safety features, allowing them to be placed in brownfield sites or otherwise close to areas of human habitation.
+Advocates see them being used to power remote towns, desalination plants, mines and other similar sites.

 So what’s the catch?